|S E A R C H D V D B e a v e r|

 Shout!
 Factory (Disc 2) Region 'A' - Blu-ray

 Wow, almost 8-years to do justice to poor Carrie.
 But you might say that Shout!
 Factory have certainly made it worth the wait.
 I've spent the day indulging in this fabulous double Blu-ray set.
-Another incredible package as is their The Thing (CE).
+Another solid package as is their The Thing (CE).
 This is such great news - not only for Carrie but all the neglected or Blu-ray-insufficient, films of directors like De Palma and Carpenter.
 It's appropriate that the studios are clearing the way for a new generation of more serious BD production where the true fans are the beneficiaries.
 This package is another must-own for horror fans.
-I am so pleased with the result.
-It's perfect.
-Our highest recommendation - buy with extreme confidence!
+I am pleased with the result.

 October 2nd, 2008